By-Laws

 A. The State Coordinator or designated representative makes all decisions concerning the investigation.
 Failure to follow directions and SGHA policies is grounds for termination

-B. All investigations must be performed in a courteous and professional manner.
+B. All investigations and research must be performed in a courteous and professional manner.

 D. All investigators must respect the privacy of the people, families and places we are investigating for.